 2. Wash Dolls Hair

-Half the battle is distraction and keeping them calm, and this idea encourages play – and specifically an opportunity to act out their fear on the doll, hopefully thereby eliminating it.
+Half the battle with washing toddler hair is distraction and keeping them calm, and this idea encourages play – and specifically an opportunity to act out their fear on the doll, hopefully thereby eliminating it.

 3. Stand Them Up

-Sometimes a different perspective is all that’s required!
+Sometimes a different perspective is all that’s required for a successful toddler hair wash!
 By getting them on their feet and using the shower hose they’ll hopefully feel a little more in control, which in turn will help them relax.

 4. Bath Crayons